marie-geo/personal-website/content/post/20-12-02-ICML-best-paper/index.md

 date: 2021-03-31T21:00:00.000Z
 summary: The Myoshirt is a textile-based soft wearable robot that supports the shoulder against gravity.
+image:
+  filename: featured.jpg
+---
+  The Myoshirt is a textile-based soft wearable robot that supports the shoulder against gravity.
   The Myoshirt basically acts as an external layer of muscles that you can wear like a vest, which is why we call it an exomuscle.
   The design of the Myoshirt was based on considerations around activities of daily living,